How should you treat an ingrown hair cyst?

-Sometimes, an ingrown hair occurs when a hair gets trapped under the skin before it leaves the follicle.
-At other times, a hair grows out of the follicle but curls back on itself and re-enters the skin.
+Sometimes, a hair gets trapped under the skin before it leaves the follicle, resulting in an ingrown hair.
+At other times, a hair grows out of the follicle but curls back on itself and reenters the skin.

-When hair becomes trapped underneath the skin, the skin can become irritated.
-It also blocks the hair follicle, trapping various substances in the pore, causing a cyst.
+When hair becomes trapped underneath the skin, it can irritate the skin.
+It also blocks the hair follicle, trapping various substances in the pore.
+A cyst can develop.

-To reduce the risk of cysts from ingrown hair, people can try the following:
+To reduce the risk of cysts developing from an ingrown hair, people can try the following:

-- use shaving cream and aftershave to soothe the skin.
-A range of shaving products is available for purchase online.
+- Use shaving cream and aftershave to soothe the skin.
+A range of shaving products are available for purchase online.